ezzabuzaid/website/components/Examples/github-trigger.md

 });
 ```

-You can use the GitHub Trigger to receive events from GitHub repositories such as `push`, `pull_request`, `issues`, and more.
+Receive events from GitHub repositories such as `push`, `pull_request`, `issues`, and more.
 This trigger is available in the GitHub extension.